 $./ffmpeg.exe -i Netflix_BarScene_4096x2160_60fps_10bit_420.y4m -f rawvideo -pix_fmt yuv420p Netflix_BarScene_4096x2160_60fps_8bit_420.yuv

-All Beamr 5 and x265 encoded files may be download from the links in the following tables. (all files were encoded in 4K resolution)
+All Beamr 5 and x265 encoded files may be download from the links in the following tables or by click here. (all files were encoded in 4K resolution)

 To aid in your subjective visual evaluation we suggest that you use a video comparison tool that is capable of rendering two videos in sync on the same screen.
 If you do not have a copy of Beamr View (formerly VCT), you may request a copy here.
 Beamr provides a limited license to our PC and Mac HEVC and H.264 software viewing tool FREE of charge to qualified video distribution services, content owners, and video platforms.